| Aha! | #1 Productboard | #2 ProductLift | |

 | Best For | Strategic Planning | Customer Insights | Workflow Flexibility |

-Aha! is powerful—but that power has a cost:
+Aha! is powerful.
+That power comes at a cost:

-"Weeks of training required just to get started."
+"Weeks of training required just to get started with basic functionality."

 "Most teams use less than 20% of Aha!'s features but pay for 100%."